M.S. 340 North Star Academy

-North Star Academy is a grand name for the small community of bright learners located in a snug red brick building in Prospect Heights.
-The school, which has an accelerated science curriculum, draws most of its students from Caribbean-American families living in Crown Heights and East Flatbush.
+North Star Academy is tiny school in a snug red brick building in Prospect Heights that draws many students from Caribbean-American families living in Crown Heights and East Flatbush.